-You can also enter your measurements into Rolawn’s handy Topsoil Calculator which will give you an indication of how many bags of the different Rolawn topsoils are needed.
+You can also enter your measurements into Rolawn’s handy Topsoil Calculator which will give you an indication of how many bags of the different Rolawn task-specific topsoils are needed.
 The calculator will also convert yards, feet & inches if your measurements aren’t in metres and millimetres.
 Do make sure you select the correct units in the calculator.

 Rolawn topsoil is sold in bulk bags, however if you need to calculate the tonnage required when buying loose topsoil, you’ll need to check the bulk density of the product, as this will vary depending on the type of topsoil and its make up.
 As a general rule, a tonne of a standard topsoil equals approximately 0.67m3.
 Divide the cubic metres required by 0.67 to give you the tonnage.

 The recommended depth of topsoil for creating lawns from turf or seed is 100 to 150mm.

-150 to 200mm of soil is usually sufficient for most planting.
+150 to 200mm of topsoil is usually sufficient for most planting.

 The depth of topsoil for growing vegetables will vary depending on what you plan to grow.
 Root vegetables such as potatoes and carrots will need 300 to 400mm, whereas vegetables such as salads, beans and courgettes will need a depth of 150 to 200mm.